nlnzcollservices/podcast-collector/documentation/How_to_add_a_new_podcast.md

 ## Possible rules for harvester and troubleshooting
 ***
 After running the podcast.py script there are could be some errors or things to adjust in **podcsats0_harvester.py** script.
-A few rules are added here as well.
+A few rules can be and sometimes have to be added here as well.
 Example:
 ```
 					if self.podcast_name in ["Top writers radio show", "Dont give up your day job"]: